LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 Check out the [README](../../README.md) on how to obtain it, and how to use it for creating an application.

 Start by creating a sub-directory for your new widget within the LaxarJS application.
-Each widget in an application lives within a sub-folder of the _widget root_ (`widgets/` by default).
+Each widget in an application lives within a sub-folder of the _widget root_ (`application/widgets/` by default).
-To change the widget root you can create a file `laxar.config.js` in your application directory, and use the export `path.widgets` to override the widget root.
+To change the widget root, you can create a file `laxar.config.js` in your application directory, and use the export `path.widgets` to override the widget root.
-The widget path `widgets/shopping-cart-widget` is used as an example path throughout this manual.
+The widget path `application/widgets/shopping-cart-widget` is used as an example path throughout this manual.

-The last component of the widget path is the _widget directory_, which uses the name of the widget itself.
+The last component of the widget path is the so-called _widget directory_, which uses the name of the widget itself.
 The widget name must be unique throughout an application and should be written in lower case letters with components separated by dashes.
 Widget names always end in `-widget` whereas activities always end in `-activity`.